jjones203/architecture_kata/solution/architecture_analysis.md

 # Architecture Analysis

 ## Desired Architecture Characteristics
 Here we map technical requirements to associated architecture characteristics, which are ordered by importance.
-This analysis takes the following format:
+This analysis (inspired by the [worksheet](https://www.developertoarchitect.com/downloads/architecture-characteristics-worksheet.pdf)) takes the following format:

 *Business requirement*